 - Porosity and Absorption: All natural stones absorb water because pores and capillaries are found in all stones.
 To test the percentage of water absorption by a stone, an absorption test should be performed by immersing the stone under water for 24 hours.
 The percentage of absorption alone will be a great indicator on how porous the stone is.
 This can be measured and compared using weight by weight method.

 - Weathering: The good appearance of stones can be lost with rain, wind and all other external factors.
 Stones that have good weather resistance should be used for facade works.

 - Toughness: A stone’s resistance to impact is called toughness.
 Toughness is determined by performing an impact test.
 For road works, toughness index that is more than 19 is preferred.
 13 to 19 toughness indexes are considered medium tough and less than 13 toughness index is a poor stone.

 - Resistance: Argillaceous materials are poor in strength but they are very good in resisting fire.Sandstone resist fire better.

 - Ease of Finishing: The cost of finishing plays an important role when it comes to the cost of stone masonry to a very great extent.
 An engineer should consider sufficient strength rather than high strength when selecting stone for building works because it’s finishing is easy with lesser strength.

 - Seasoning: The process of removing moisture from pores is called seasoning.
-Stones obtained from quarry contain moisture in the pores.
+Natural stones obtained from quarry contain moisture in the pores.
 If this moisture is removed, the stone’s strength is improved.
 Allowing the stone to the action of nature for 6 to 12 months is the best way of seasoning.
 Laterite stones require seasoning the most.